Born–von Karman boundary condition

-Born–von Karman boundary conditions are periodic boundary conditions which impose the restriction that a wave function must be periodic on a certain Bravais lattice.
-Named after Max Born and Theodore von Kármán, this condition is often applied in solid state physics to model an ideal crystal.
-Born and von Karman published a series of articles in 1912 and 1913 that presented one of the first theories of specific heat of solids based on the crystalline hypothesis and included these boundary conditions.
+The Born–von Karman boundary condition requires the wave function to be periodic on a certain Bravais lattice.
+Named after Max Born and Theodore von Kármán, this periodic boundary condition is often applied in solid-state physics to model an ideal crystal.
+Born and von Kármán published a series of articles in 1912 and 1913 that presented this model of the specific heat of solids based on the crystalline hypothesis and included this boundary condition.
+Historically, the Born-von Karman boundary condition is, like the Debye model, an improvement upon the Einstein model of solids, the first quantum theory of specific heats.